yanhan/sysadmin-library/README.md

 # About

-Collection of code for System Administrative / DevOps purposes.
+Collection of code for System Administrative purposes.

 This is for my own use and reference, mainly for problems I have had to solve repeatedly.